 - An upper endoscopy, which uses a long, thin scope that your doctor guides down your esophagus and into your stomach to evaluate for peptic ulcer or gastritis.

 Once your doctor has ruled out other possible causes of your symptoms, they’ll order tests that will confirm that you have gastroparesis.
 These tests can include:

 - A gastric emptying scintigraphy test, which involves eating a small amount of a radioactive substance so your doctor can see how fast food is being digested and emptied from your stomach.

 - A SmartPill, which is a capsule that contains a device to track how fast food moves through your digestive tract.

 If your gastroparesis is caused by a condition like diabetes, the first step is to improve control of that underlying condition.
 After that, your doctor may recommend medication, diet changes, and even surgery in some cases.

-If your doctor can’t get your malnutrition or vomiting under control with the use of medicine, he or she may decide that surgery on your stomach is necessary.
-The goal of gastroparesis surgery is to help your stomach empty more effectively.
-Surgery could entail stomach stapling, or a stomach bypass procedure.
+If your malnutrition or vomiting remains an issue even with the use of medicine, your doctor may decide that surgery on your stomach is necessary.
+The goal of surgery for gastroparesis is to help your stomach empty more effectively.
+Surgery could entail stomach stapling or a stomach bypass procedure.

-Seeing a dietitian, an expert on food and nutrition, is a common part of treatment for gastroparesis.
-A dietitian can suggest foods that your body is able to digest more easily, allowing your body to absorb more nutrients.
+Seeing a dietitian (an expert on food and nutrition) is a common part of treatment for gastroparesis.
+A dietitian can suggest foods that your body can digest more easily, allowing your body to absorb more nutrients.
 Your dietitian might make suggestions like: